Scrambling bridges the gap between hillwalking and rock climbing

 At the end of each day we’ll discuss how the day went, what’s been learnt, and ideas for the following day.

-At the end of the course we’ll review all you’ve learnt, and suggest how to progress your scrambling career.
+At the end of the course we’ll review all you’ve covered, and suggest a pathway for continuing your scrambling career.

-Our Discover Scrambling course is pitched at those who have done some summer hill walking, and like the idea of venturing onto steeper, more challenging terrain.
-We’ll explore classic Grade 1 scrambles, and consider risk management, route choice, and personal movement skills.
+Our first Discover Scrambling course is for those who have done some summer hill walking, and like the idea of venturing onto steeper, more challenging terrain.
+We’ll explore brilliant Grade 1 scrambles, and consider risk management, route choice, and personal movement skills.

 The next course develops your scrambling skills on harder graded scrambles.
 It’s the grey area just before rock climbing starts!
 We’ll take in great Grade 2 and 3 scrambling routes.
 Trailblazing Scrambling.
 You’ll see how the rope is employed to keep you safe, and progress your mountaineering skills.

-The Classics offers two days of concentrating on a guided experience of the best scrambles in North Wales.
+Two days of The Best scrambles in North Wales.
 Classic.
-We’ll link classic Grade 2 and 3 scrambles together for an alpine experience.
+We’ll link several classic Grade 2 and 3 scrambles together for an alpine experience.
+We ask people to have attended an initial scrambling course before coming to try a Classics weekend.

 Scrambling grades and venues…